TreadSoftly/Projects/OSINT_MosquitoesRF.md

 # Below are some sample snapshots of the core counter UAV programming ideas I had during early 2023.
 Alot of testing is still underway for the code I am working on from these sources and other coding refrences that have since expanded conceptually.

-For now, just some pictures of the source starting point ideas
+For now code will be dumped and redumped and worked on inside of https://github.com/TreadSoftly/Projects/edit/main/OSINT_BugZapperRF.py
+#
 ![image](https://github.com/TreadSoftly/Projects/assets/121847455/00fc0626-7c49-4bec-b627-ceaa003c017c)
 ![image](https://github.com/TreadSoftly/Projects/assets/121847455/9467d8bb-8d8c-4f8d-8c19-74ff5900aaae)
 ![image](https://github.com/TreadSoftly/Projects/assets/121847455/0c30c924-9fb0-4ce9-aa8b-1f7ba4423381)